mrybs/bashcustomiser/readme.md

     running Qt applications.
 For example, I use KDE.
 Open the official website(http://kde.org/#kPatrons) and see that it supports Qt Then, install qt5, qt5 compiler, zip and git.
-Download repository and unpack archive in it.
+Download repository and enter in repository's path.
 Compile file and run:

         $ cd latestVersion
         $ sudo sh install.sh